OblivCode/Assistant/README.md

 To build, run 'py init.py' in the root folder (via command prompt).

-At least 3.10 is required to build unmodified.
+At least python 3.10 is required to build unmodified.

 # Road map
 -Audio